gavin-hyl/cs38/cs38-set5-ghua.typ

 =
 == Correctness and Formulation
+NOTE: since the main work of the correctness proof is in the subproblem construction, which then gives rise to the ordering, we unravel the induction proof into three separate parts: subproblems, ordering, and initialization.
+The inductive proof can be reconstructed by:
+1. Inductive hypothesis: all subproblems before the current one in the topological ordering are correct (ordering)
+2. Base case: the base case is correct by the initialization step
+3. Inductive step: since we proved that the relationship is correct, the current subproblem is also correct.

 We employ dynamic programming to solve this problem.
 We first identify the major components of any DP algorithm.
 - Let the subproblems be denoted as $D[i, j]$ ($1 <= i <= m, 1 <=j <= n$), where $D[i, j]$ is the optimal cost of removing pixels from rows $1,..., i$, and specifically removing the pixel $(i, j)$.